Rammurti Singh Verma: Political career

-Rammurti Singh Verma was a four time MLA -- three times from Jalalabad seat and once from Dadraul.
+Rammurti Singh Verma was a four time MLA—three times from Jalalabad seat and once from Dadraul.
 He also represented Shahjahanpur in Lok Sabha and was a member of the Samajwadi Party political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Manvendra Singh of the Bharatiya Janata Party.

 Controversy

-There was a probe against state minister Rammurti Singh Verma for the murder of journalist Jagendra Singh, who was allegedly set afire by the minister and five others on 1 June after which he died on 8 June during treatment.
-An FIR was registered against minister for Backward Classes Welfare Ram Murti Verma, Inspector (Chowk) Sri Prakash Rai, Gufran, Akash Gupta, Amit Pratap Singh and Bhure for killing Jagendra by setting him afire.
+There was a probe against Verma for the murder of journalist Jagendra Singh, who was allegedly set on fire by the minister and five others on 1 June after which he died on 8 June during treatment.
+An FIR was registered against Ram Murti Verma, Inspector (Chowk) Sri Prakash Rai, Gufran, Akash Gupta, Amit Pratap Singh and Bhure for killing Jagendra by setting him afire.

-The FIR was registered at Puwayan police station of Shahjahanpur by victim's son Raghvendra after his father died during treatment at a hospital.
+The FIR was registered at Puwayan police station of Shahjahanpur, by the victim's son Raghvendra, after his father died during treatment at a hospital.